microchip-pic-avr-examples/avr128db28-smart-security-sensor-mplab/README.md

 Magnitude<sup>2</sup> = X<sup>2</sup> + Y<sup>2</sup> + Z<sup>2</sup>

 The maximum magnitude is used to protect against attempts to tamper with the sensor with another magnet.

+When this step completes, the max/min normalized values for each axis will stop being monitored.

 #### Step 4 - Return to Closed